Bachelor of Engineering Technology (Software)

 Program Mission

 To prepare students for successful careers as a software engineering technologist with a thorough understanding of best software engineering practices and experiential learning opportunities to apply that knowledge to solve real-world problems.
+The main objectives that our graduates are expected to achieve in the long run are:

 Program Educational Objectives